officelearn/azure-docs.sv-se/articles/expressroute/expressroute-howto-coexist-resource-manager.md

 ---
-title: 'Konfigurera ExpressRoute och S2S VPN samtidiga anslutningar: Azure PowerShell'
+title: 'Configure ExpressRoute and S2S VPN coexisting connections: Azure PowerShell'
-description: Konfigurera ExpressRoute och en plats-till-plats-VPN-anslutning som kan samexistera för Resource Manager-modellen med hjälp av PowerShell.
+description: Configure ExpressRoute and a Site-to-Site VPN connection that can coexist for the Resource Manager model using PowerShell.
 services: expressroute
 author: charwen
 ms.service: expressroute